woodrad/gpgref/README.md

 It should work on GNU+Linux systems running gnupg v1 or v2 and Windows running Gpg4win available at https://www.gpg4win.org.

 ### Installation
-Copy gpg.conf to ~/.gnupg/ or %APPDATA%/gnupg/ on Windows with Gpg4Win.
+Copy gpg.conf to ~/.gnupg/ or %APPDATA%\gnupg\ on Windows with Gpg4Win.

 ### OpenSSH Support
-Copy gpg-agent.conf to ~/.gnupg/ or %APPDATA%/gnupg on Windows with Gpg4Win.
+Copy gpg-agent.conf to ~/.gnupg/ or %APPDATA%\gnupg\ on Windows with Gpg4Win.

 ####Linux Only: Add .pam_environment or .bashrc to your home directory ~/